VEkh/hottspot-taobot/cpp/sandbox/doc/performance-2.md

 * A 1.5 minute desync isn't that severe.
 However, it could be the difference between triggering and not triggering a max loss termination.
 * Perhaps you could make it controllable by a flag.
+* Beware: Beta Staging failed to re-reach its target 👀

 ###### Next Thing(s) to Try